e-arts/e-arts/README.md

 <img width="920" alt="image" src="https://user-images.githubusercontent.com/48688085/212771191-f20ca274-fdbb-4801-8ed5-aea725737d12.png">

-In the heart of the CI pipeline is the Github Workflow.
-On every push or pull request the code gets automatically testet and linted in parallel.
+The heart of the CI pipeline is the Github Workflow.
+On every push or pull request the code gets automatically tested and linted in parallel.
 The linting process is done via _Black_ and _Flake8_ and the testing is done via _pytest_.
 In case of an error the actor (user who triggered the workflow) will be notified via e-mail.
 Furthermore we leverage github releases to automatically deploy the new state of the application via docker and use repository dispatches to change the image version in the respective configuration repositories.

 ### 1. Create repositories